- Politics and Social Issues»

 Washing clothes is probably a lot of where most of your electricity and water bills link together because the Washer uses enormous amounts of electricity and water and we have to have clean clothes.
-The best ways to save on washing clothes is to limit your loads.
-Of course we all know we have to wash coloreds and whites separately, but we still need to try to have the largest load we can.
+The best way to save on washing clothes is to limit your loads.
+Of course we all know we have to wash colors and whites separately, but we still need to try to have the largest load we can.
 I have seen so many people that will take one item, because that is what they want to wear on a night out, and wash it alone, knowing that they had more clothes that they could have washed with it.
 The reason most do this is because we see a clothes washer as a convenience.
 All we have to do it throw something in there, add a little washing liquid and presto, clean clothes.
-We often forget that no matter how large the load, that washer is going to use a certain amount of BTU.
-So if you ever find yourself throwing one item into the washer, go track down the rest of those dirty clothes before pulling that start knob.
+We often forget that no matter how large the load, that washer is going to use a certain amount of BTU's.
+So if you ever find yourself throwing one item into the washer, go track down the rest of those dirty clothes before pressing that start button.
 I have found the best way to save on washing clothes is to make out a schedule.
-Set one day a week for washing your clothes.
+Set aside one day a week for washing your clothes.
 Many people have at least 6 sets of clothes.
-By doing this you can keep a track of how often you are washing clothes and see how it affects your bills.
+By doing this you can keep a track record of how often you are washing clothes and see how it affects your bills.

 #5 Brushing Teeth and Shaving

 Last, but not least is Brushing your teeth and shaving.
 Everyone brushes their teeth.
 For those that do it as dentists suggest, you brush twice a day.
 What most don't realize is the water they are wasting by leaving the faucet on while brushing or shaving.
 The way I grew up I was taught to sing myself the "happy birthday song" 3 times while brushing my teeth to make sure I brushed thoroughly.
 This takes about 45 seconds to a minute to do.
 If the faucet is left running that whole time, it is easily enough to fill 2-3 gallons of water.
 Let's say that you have a family of four.
-If you brush the dentist suggested times per day that equals 8 brushing intervals.
+If you brush the dentist-suggested amount of times per day that equals 8 brushing intervals.
 8 X 2.5 gallons of water = 20 gallons of water you are wasting every day, for a grand total of 600 gallons per month by only brushing your teeth.
 That's not even adding how much is wasted while shaving, which is typically the same.
 My suggestion for shavers is to have a cup by your vanity.
 Fill the cup with hot water to rinse your blade with.
 If you must rinse the razor with the faucet, just turn it on to briefly rinse it, then directly turn it back off.
 These two things can save you a lot on your water bill.